(1) Diploma Policy(Principles concerning the conferment of academic degrees)

 Curriculum requirements include Seminar A, in which students seek to master research ethics; Seminar B, in which students study the theoretical and practical technologies needed in order to carry out advanced, interdisciplinary research; and a course of Independent Study, which optimizes their ability to develop their own academic interests.

-As in the Master’s program, Direct Research seminars, under the guidance of one main research director supported by two professors acting as sub-advisers, offer assistance to students as they write their Doctoral thesis.
+As in the Master’s program, Direct Research seminars, under the guidance of one main chief examiner supported by two professors acting as sub-examiners, offer assistance to students as they write their Doctoral thesis.

 (3) Admission Policy(Principles concerning enrollment)